cb-udaym/svg-sprite-generator/modal.md

-## Guidelines for SVG sprites [Internal Tool]

-1. This repo optimises the individual SVG icons and reduces the sizes using svgo.
-Then it changes all black colors to 'currentColor', so that it can be modified later via css.
-It then creates the svg sprite.
-2. **For Web Developers:**
+1. **For Web Developers:**
-    - The file in the `sprite/` folder will always be the latest sprite.
-        - Only the final file `sprite/sprite.svg` is needed for development on the website.
+    - Download the latest sprite file
     - ?v or any param.. can be used incase cache needs to be rebuilt.
 (Refer sample below)
     - #icon-name can be used to select any icon in within the sprite.
 (Refer sample below)
-    - Individual files' names and previews are available in the `icons/` folder.
-The same will be added in Figma soon for easier preview and understanding new icons.
-    - This repo will keep updating as we add new icons.
+    - This site will keep updating as we add new icons
     - Sample usage of SVG sprite:
 ```
 <svg class="sprite-icon">